-I hope you are well and in good health.
 Today I would like to share some insider knowledge with you about cosmetic packaging.
-You may ask yourself what for?
+Why?
 Simply because it has a great impact on you, the end-user.

-As it’s a broad topic, I have divided it into two parts so make sure to read Part 2 as well!
+As it’s a broad topic which I have divided into two parts.
+Make sure to read Part 2 as well!

-- Part 1 will take a closer look at user safety and product compatibility.
+- Part 1 will take a closer look at your safety and product stability.

-- Part 2 covers usability and design, eco-credentials and the correlation between packaging and product price.
+- Part 2 covers functionality and design, sustainability and the cost.

 Let’s dive in.

 When we see a new skincare product our first impression is created by its packaging, long before we get to try it or smell it.
 Hands up who at least once bought a cosmetic purely because of its lovely label or container (I certainly did in the past)!

 The packaging is an incredibly important part of any brand identity and ethos, but the truth is it’s also one of the most challenging decisions a cosmetic brand needs to make when launching a product.
 When it comes to packaging, the reality of running a small business is that you need to constantly balance many different factors, which are often contradictory to one another.